python/cpython/Doc/library/asyncore.rst

 .. class:: file_dispatcher()

-   A file_dispatcher takes a file descriptor or file object along with an optional map argument and wraps it for use with the :cfunc:`poll` or :cfunc:`loop` functions.
+   A file_dispatcher takes a file descriptor or :term:`file object` along with an optional map argument and wraps it for use with the :cfunc:`poll` or :cfunc:`loop` functions.
 If provided a file object or anything with a :cfunc:`fileno` method, that method will be called and passed to the :class:`file_wrapper` constructor.
 Availability: UNIX.